|Nutritional Guidelines (per serving)|

 Put the pizza in the oven, rotating as needed.
 Bake until the crust has risen and the cheese is bubbly, about 2 minutes.
 Some light charring at the edges of the crust is excellent.
 Remove from oven.

 Layer the prosciutto and arugula onto the pizza.
 Drizzle with extra-virgin olive oil to taste.
 Top with the shaved Parmesan cheese.
 Slice and serve immediately.

 How to Use a Home Oven

-- This kind of pizza is best baked in a true pizza oven, but if your oven can't reach 800 degrees, the next best thing is to position your oven rack in the second-highest slot, put a cast iron pan (12" or larger) upside down on the rack, and crank the oven to the max.
+- This kind of pizza is best baked in a true pizza oven, but if your oven can't reach 800 F, the next best thing is to position your oven rack in the second-highest slot, put a cast-iron pan (12 inches or larger) upside-down on the rack, and crank the oven to the max.
 When the oven and pan reach their max temperature, switch the oven to broil, then slide the pizza onto the preheated iron surface.
 A pizza steel or stone will also work.
 Your bake time will be longer, probably about 8 to 10 minutes at 500 F, but you will still get good results.

 Glass Bakeware Warning

 Do not use glass bakeware when broiling or when a recipe calls to add liquid to a hot pan, as glass may explode.
 Even if it states oven-safe or heat resistant, tempered glass products can, and do, break occasionally.